Mohammad Valipour

 About

-Mohammad Valipour, Ph.D., is an assistant professor in the Department of Engineering and Engineering Technology at the Metropolitan State University of Denver.
+Mohammad Valipour, Ph.D., is an assistant professor in the Department of Engineering and Engineering Technology at Metropolitan State University of Denver.
 His research and expertise include sustainable systems engineering, artificial intelligence, satellite remote sensing, climate change, and hydroinformatics.
-Valipour currently teaches Life Cycle and Systems Engineering, Statics, and Fluid Mechanics.

 Prior to joining MSU Denver, he worked as an assistant professor at Kentucky State University, developing a nationally recognized sustainable program for small and minority communities using robots and robotics, unmanned aerial vehicles/drones, artificial intelligence, mobile power units, apps, fluid and electrical power systems, irrigation and water management, remote sensing, and human and machinery risk management.

-Valipour has held postdoctoral fellowships at Auburn University, University of Florida, University of Hawaii, and Leibniz University Hannover.
+Valipour has held postdoctoral fellowships at Auburn University, the University of Florida, the University of Hawaii at Manoa, and Leibniz University Hannover.

 Contact Us